 - Flex your wrist, fingers towards the ground.

 - If you have no pain, help yourself with your other hand to flex your wrist further by slowly pulling your palm towards you.

-Its function is plantar flexion or extension of the foot and heel elevation in verticalization.
+Its function is plantar flexion or extension of the foot and elevation of the heel in verticalization.
 It is a powerful muscle, vital for walking and running.
-Concretely, the soleus has an important function in the vertical position; if he was not always shooting, the body would fall forward.
+Concretely, the soleus has an important function in the vertical position; if he wasn't shooting all the time, the body would fall forward.

 - Press on a wall, place the leg that you want to stretch back and with the sole of the foot on the floor